Îto-KMC plasma model

 Secondary emission is supported for particles, including photons, but not for fluid species.

-Specification of secondary emission is done separately on dielectrics and electrodes by specifying JSON entries electrode emission
+Specification of secondary emission is done separately on dielectrics and electrodes by specifying JSON entries electrode emission and dielectric emission.

-The internal specification for these are identical, so all examples below use dielectric emission
+The internal specification for these are identical, so all examples below use dielectric emission.

 Secondary emission reactions are specified similarly to photoionization reactions.